-All trails in Topsham are officially closed for mud season effective March 8th.
+All trails in Topsham are still officially closed for mud season effective April 28th

 Operating an ATV in wetlands, marshes, rivers, and streams is illegal in Maine.